 All High School students are also working towards gaining an ISL High School Diploma, which is based on credits earned for courses taken in the four years from Years 10-13.

 The school is accredited by the New England Association of Schools and Colleges and the Council of International Schools.

-Our school motto contains the words Striving for Excellence.
-Our aim is to educate each child holistically to reach their full potential; as our mission says, we are committed to the development of students who are open-minded, balanced, environmentally conscious and principled citizens of the world who will strive for excellence and cherish life-long learning.
+The school motto is Learning Today, Leading Tomorrow.
+Our aim is to educate each child holistically to reach their full potential; as our Mission suggests, we are committed to the development of students who are open-minded, balanced, environmentally conscious and principled citizens of the world who will strive for excellence and cherish life-long learning.
 We believe that excellence will only be achieved by students who are learning in a happy and secure, yet challenging, environment.

 A major challenge for all schools is to ensure students learn the skills they will need to live and work in a world that is increasingly global and ever more technologically advanced.
 To do this we are moving from content-driven to skills-based learning in order to help students become self-engaged, life-long learners.
 As we move on further into our second 50 years, the challenge will be to embrace the opportunities that change offers, to provide students with the tools they need to understand and function effectively in the 21st Century, yet not to lose sight of our values and the individual care of students that makes ISL such a happy, thriving community.

 I hope that you will want to discover more about the International School of Lusaka.
 The Primary and Secondary Principals and I look forward to meeting you should you come to visit us.

 *IMYC was introduced in August, 2016 in Year 7, moving up into Year 8 in August, 2017 and Year 9 in August, 2018.